tigerbeetle/tigerbeetle/docs/building-on-tigerbeetle/README.md

 TigerBeetle is an Online Transaction Processing (OLTP) database built for safety and performance.

-It is not a general purpose database, like PostgreSQL or MySQL.
+It is not a general purpose database like PostgreSQL or MySQL.
 Instead, TigerBeetle works alongside your general purpose database and should be used to handle the hot path of transaction processing.

 Many fields on the `Account` and `Transfer` data structures are stored in TigerBeetle as simple